xpufx/reddit-comments-overkill/README.md

 ### Script not starting
 - Ensure you're on your user comments page (URL should contain `/user/yourusername/comments/`)
 - Check that Tampermonkey/Greasemonkey is enabled and the script is active
-- Look for the "Reddit Comment Overkill" button in the bottom-right corner
+- Look for the "Reddit Comments Overkill" button in the bottom-right corner
 - Open browser console (F12) to see if script is loading

 ### Comments not being deleted